 I will start this article with a real-life story: As a database consultant, I do a lot of different works.
 I write technical articles (apparently), but I also do some other database tasks like SQL development and database administration.
-So I have a lot of SQL clients and tools installed on my own notebook.
+So I have a lot of SQL clients and tools installed on my notebook.
 One sunny day I begin to work in the morning, while I enjoyed a coffee I opened my SQL client, and I run a simple script to create and populate a table for an article I was writing.
 As many of you probably do, before I create a table, I try a “drop table” using the “if exists” clause, just to be sure the “create table” works.
 The table name was an employee, a pretty common table name and you know what?
 I connected my SQL client default with a production database; I didn’t realize that (my fault).
 And of course, my client production database had a table called employee!

 Immediately I pressed the green arrow to execute the SQL.
 I realized that something was wrong.
 I tried to revert but was too late, and the table employee of the production database of an important customer was deleted.
 Nice day!

 Why I’m telling this history?
 Easy: because if my SQL client should have QuerySense, the table wasn’t be dropped.

 The QuerySense feature makes TeamSQL unique.
 I worked with several SQL clients.
 QuerySense can detect any potential data destroy SQL like truncate, drop, or delete and display a box asking you for a confirmation, as you can see in the following print screen:

 When QuerySense Works?